Domestic canary: Use in research

-In culture
+In popular culture

-In organized crime, the canary symbolizes an informant who "sings to the police".
+The domestic canary has been the subject of literary texts, folkloric elements, and books in various European civilisations, the Ottoman Empire, and America.
+Georg Philipp Telemann's 1737 composition "Canary Cantata" is a tragicomic funeral song to his beloved pet canary who died.
+Carl Zeller's operetta "The Bird Seller" tells of the era of Tyrolean canary breeding in the 18th century.

+The American poet Walt Whitman was an enthusiast of canaries.
+In 1891, shortly before his death, he wrote a short poem, "My Canary Bird".
+Also throughout the 19th century, canary poems had emerged in Britain.
+Along with odes like "A lovely green canary" and "golden-feathered fairies", the poems represented, according to one author, the domesticity of the canary and its status as an otherwise mundane being in the household.

+The stage play The Cat and the Canary (1922), as well as A Mute Canary (1919), symbolically feature the canary name in the titles, as does the 1943 British drama Yellow Canary.
+In modern music, it features in the 1931 song "My Canary Has Circles Under His Eyes" written by Ted Koehler and Edward Pola.
 Canaries have been depicted in cartoons from the mid-20th century as being harassed by domestic cats; the most famous cartoon canary is Warner Bros.'
 "Tweety".
-Big Bird from Sesame Street is also a canary.
-This also includes Chuck, a mischievous and very fast bird from Angry Birds.
+Thomas E. Gaddis's Birdman of Alcatraz, which received a film adaptation in 1962, is about the prisoner Robert Stroud and his keeping of canaries.

-Norwich City, an English football team, is nicknamed "the Canaries" due to the city once being a famous centre for breeding and export of the birds.
+In organized crime, the canary symbolises an informant who "sings" to the police.
+In sport, Norwich City, an English football team, is nicknamed "the Canaries" due to the city once being a famous centre for breeding and export of the birds.
 The club adopted the colours of yellow and green in homage.
 Jacob Mackley, of Norwich, won many prizes with birds of the local variety and shipped about 10,000 from Norwich to New York every year.
-A number of other sports teams worldwide use variations of the name "Canaries", such as Atlético Morelia (Mexico), Frosinone (Italy), Koper (Slovenia), FC Novi Sad (Serbia), Fenerbahçe (Turkey), Lillestrøm SK (Norway), Kedah FA (Malaysia), IAPE (Maranhão, Brazil), the Brazil national football team and the Brazil women's national football team.
+A number of other sports teams worldwide use variations of the name "Canaries", such as FC Nantes (France), Atlético Morelia (Mexico), Botev Plovdiv (Bulgaria), Frosinone (Italy), Koper (Slovenia), FC Novi Sad (Serbia), Fenerbahçe (Turkey), Lillestrøm SK (Norway), Kedah FA (Malaysia), IAPE (Maranhão, Brazil), the Brazil national football team and the Brazil women's national football team.